Skip to main content

 Main Image: Map of the Cosmic Web generated from Slime Mould Algorithm | Image credits: ESA/Hubble

-About the Author: Katie Losey is committed to bridging the gap between humans, nature’s genius, breakthrough innovations and overlooked wonder.
-She has worked at the intersection of business and conservation for two decades.
-In her work she has taken on many roles, including marketing director, writer, and strategist for companies in travel, conservation, nonprofit, and energy sectors.
-In these roles, she was further exposed to the possibilities of innovation inspired by nature from locking eyes with gorillas in Rwanda and swimming alongside orcas in Norway to dodging rats in NYC!
+Katie Losey is committed to bridging the gap between humans, nature’s genius, overlooked wonder and breakthrough innovations.
+She is the Head of Partnerships & Conservation at Natural World Safaris and has worked at the intersection of business and conservation for over two decades.
+Her experiences in the field reveal the possibilities of nature-inspired innovations from locking eyes with gorillas in Rwanda and swimming alongside orcas in Norway to being outweighed by monarch butterflies in sacred fir forests of Mexico!
 Katie has been a member of The Explorers Club since 2015 and serves on their Public Lecture, Film and World Oceans Week Committees.
 She has been guest writing for the Biomimicry Institute since 2019, and her science writing has been featured in courses at the U of Cambridge, Johns Hopkins U, and on the cover story of the U of Richmond Magazine (her alma mater).
 She lives in NYC.
 Connect with Katie on Instagram and LinkedIn.